 Many knife sharpeners and sharpening systems only have a certain number of adjustable angles and often the angle cannot be adjusted at all.
-If you now use your knife sharpener, which is actually intended for kitchen knives, for your outdoor knives, then not only is the wrong angle sharpened, it is also not even sharpened.
+If you now use your knife sharpener, which is actually intended for kitchen knives or for your outdoor knives, then not only is the wrong angle sharpened, it is also not even sharpened.

 If you sharpen your knives by hand on the whetstone, you should be sure to know the exact angle of the knife and keep to it.